Ayoubbooob/BMINE/README.md

 ## About the project 🔗

-This project was developed using Flutter for the UI, it's simple and there is no backend I've used:
+This project was developed using Flutter for the UI, it's simple and there is no backend.
+I've used:
 * MVC artchitecture to structure the project.
 * StatefulWidget to update the screen.